shane2710/CS-Fundamentals-Review/data-structures/graphs/README.md

         return edgeset
 	```

-	returns:
+	returns duplicate edges:

 	`{('b', 'd'), ('c', 'a'), ('b', 'a'), ('a', 'b'), ('e', 'd'), ('a', 'c'), ('c', 'd'), ('d', 'e')}`

-So, how do we create a set of vertice pairs containing unique pairs?
+- So, how do we create a set of vertice pairs containing unique pairs?
 Well, since the vertice pairs must be unique, let's store them as sets, then form a set of these sets.

 	However, sets are mutable in Python, so [we can't nest normal sets](https://stackoverflow.com/questions/5931291/how-can-i-create-a-set-of-sets-in-python)... to work around this, declare the inner set as a [frozenset](https://docs.python.org/2/library/stdtypes.html#frozenset) which promises Python that we won't modify it and thus it becomes hashable!

 	```python
 	def getEdges(self):